Code-Institute-Submissions/Musician-Website/README.md

 * Gallery - A showcase of various pictures of equipment, the artist, the artists band members and live shows.

 * Bookings - This page allows the user to fill out a form to enquire about making a booking.

+### Features Left to Implement
+* A payment option - Add additional option to pay when making the booking.

 ## Technologies Used
 1. HTML5: Used as the base for markup text. https://developer.mozilla.org/en-US/docs/Web/HTML